finnmich/angular-hvikt-norwegianidnumber/README.md

 # angular-hvikt-norwegianidnumber
 Custom angular.js directive for validating norwegian social security numbers.
 Add "allowspacesinid" to allow spaces in the id.
 The value in the model will have the spaces removed.
-Add "checkdates" to check if the dates are valid (Will still accept D-, H- and FH-numbers)
+Add "checkdate" to check if the dates are valid (Will still accept D-, H- and FH-numbers)

 ###Example usage: